 In 1925 and 1927, the legislature declared that the preservation of certain lakes for scenic beauty, health, and recreation was a beneficial use of water.
 In 1971, the legislature authorized the first formal appropriation of minimum stream flows by directing the Idaho Department of Parks and Recreation to appropriate a specific reach of Niagara Springs in the Malad Canyon area for instream flow purposes.
 The 1976 State Water Plan called for, and eventually legislation was enacted, creating a state-wide minimum stream flow program.
 Chapter 15, Title 42, Idaho Code, authorizes the Idaho Water Resource Board to appropriate the minimum flow of water required to protect designated uses if the appropriation is in the public interest and will not interfere with any vested water right, permit, or water right application with a senior priority.
 Idaho currently has 297 licensed or permitted water rights for minimum stream flow purposes, including six minimum lake level water rights held by the state.
-At the legislature's direction, 205 of the minimum stream flow water rights were adopted pursuant to the 2004 Snake River Water Rights Agreement which, as discussed more fully in Policy 6B, provided a programmatic approach to addressing the needs of species listed under the ESA.
+At the legislature's direction, 205 of the minimum stream flow water rights were adopted pursuant to the 2004 Snake River Water Rights Agreement, which, as discussed more fully in Policy 6B, provided a programmatic approach to addressing the needs of species listed under the ESA.
 Similarly, the legislature has authorized the Board to appropriate minimum stream flow water rights in the Lemhi and Wood River basins where the rights are maintained through operation of a Water Supply Bank.
-These locally managed programs are used to maintain or enhance instream flow in a manner that respects water use practices and addresses community concerns.
+These locally managed programs are used to maintainfor minimum stream flow water rights to maintain or enhance instream flow-in a manner that respects water use practices and addresses community concerns.

-The Water Supply Bank and local rental pools are tools that can be used to improve instream flows through voluntary cooperation and to meet local needs.
+The Water Supply Bank and local rental pools are tools that can be used to maintain to improve instream flowsfor minimum stream flow water rights through voluntary cooperation and to meet local needs.
 It is important to monitor existing mechanisms for establishing local rental pools to determine whether additional strategies are required to meet local needs.
-It is also important to monitor whether existing mechanisms for meeting instream flow needs are adequate.
+It is also important to monitor whether existing mechanisms for meeting minimum stream flow water rights instream flow needs are adequate.

-- Monitor whether existing mechanisms for meeting instream flow needs are adequate. - Coordinate with state and federal agencies and stakeholders to identify potential minimum stream flow needs. - Submit applications for minimum stream flow water rights that are in the public interest. - Monitor existing mechanisms for establishing local rental pools to determine whether additional strategies are required to meet local needs. - Establish local rental pools to meet instream flow needs as requested.
+- Monitor whether existing mechanisms for meeting instream flow minimum stream flow water rights needs are adequate. - Coordinate with state and federal agencies and stakeholders to identify potential minimum stream flow needs. - Submit applications for minimum stream flow water rights that are in the public interestpursuant to Chapter 15, Title 42, Idaho Code. - Monitor existing mechanisms for establishing local rental pools to determine whether additional strategies are required to meet local needs. - Establish local rental pools to meet instream flow needs as requested minimum stream flow water rights.

-- Annual inventories of minimum flow water rights completed. - Minimum stream flow water rights established. - Instream flow needs met.
+- Annual inventories of minimum stream flow water rights completed. - Minimum stream flow water rights established. - Instream flow needsMinimum stream flow water rights met.